Dowództwo Okręgu Korpusu

-A Dowództwo Okręgu Korpusu (DOK, English: Corps District Command) was a military district of the Ministry of Military Affairs of the Second Polish Republic.
-It served as an organizational, mobilisational, and administrative body of the Polish Army and all local military units of the country were subject to the Corps commands.
-Also, the DOKs ran all Military Draft Offices of Poland.
-The system of DOKs was modeled after the French Army, and according to Polish planners, each district located along either Soviet or German border was supposed to field one army.
-It meant that all districts except for District X, were subject to this rule.
-The borders of the DOKs did not reflect the Administrative division of Second Polish Republic.
+A Dowództwo Okręgu Korpusu (DOK; English: Corps District Command) was a military district of the Ministry of Military Affairs of the Second Polish Republic.
+It served as an organizational, mobilisational, and administrative body of the Polish Army, and all of Poland's local military units were subject to the Corps Commands.

+The DOKs also ran Poland's military draft offices.
+The system of DOKs was modeled after the French Army, and according to Polish planners, each district located along either the Soviet or German border was supposed to field one army.
+Thus all the districts except District X were subject to this rule.

+The DOK borders did not reflect the administrative division of the Second Polish Republic.

 The districts

 The interbellum Poland was since 1921 divided into ten Corps District Commands: